arnav9112/aws-iam-lab/README.md

 - AWS CloudShell is a lightweight tool to validate permissions quickly
 - MFA should be enforced using a **conditional deny approach**
 - IAM is for user/group permissions; **S3 bucket policies** enforce transport conditions and public access control
+- Roles decouple identity and permissions – they can be assumed by users temporarily, allowing scoped and time-bound access via STS
+- Trust policies define who can assume a role; permissions policies define what that role can do

 ---